 You will always be associated with your rock ‘n’ roll movies, I suppose?
 How instrumental was producer Albert Zugsmith in this particular era of your career?

-I met Zuggy at Universal, he was one of the producers on the lot and he wanted me in “Star In the Dust” , a Western with John Agar.
+I met Zuggy at Universal, he was one of the producers on the lot, and he wanted me in “Star In the Dust” , a Western with John Agar.
 They said I wasn’t the type for it, so they put a dark blonde wig on me.
 They wanted me to look like Grace Kelly with breasts.
-I got that role and after I left Universal, he left too and went to MGM where he got a four-picture contract and that’s where I did movies like “The Beat Generation”, “Girls Town” and “The Big Operator” [all 1959].
+I got that role, and after I left Universal, he left too and went to MGM, where he got a four-picture contract.
+That’s where I did movies like “The Beat Generation,” “Girls Town,” and “The Big Operator” [all 1959].
 At Warner Brothers, I worked with Howard W. Koch on two movies, “Born Reckless” and “Untamed Youth” , still one of the most famous and most popular of today when it comes to rock ‘n’ roll.
-I was the first girl to do rock ‘n’ roll on the silver screen—they didn’t even what rock ‘n’ roll was.
+I was the first girl to do rock ‘n’ roll on the silver screen—they didn’t even know what rock ‘n’ roll was.
 Nobody had ever seen a woman do it.
 So they brought a choreographer in to teach me the steps, but I said, ‘You don’t learn rock ‘n’ roll, it must come from inside!’

 The films you mention now were quite the opposite of the romantic comedy “Teacher’s Pet” which you made with Clark Gable and Doris Day.
 How did you get cast for that movie?

-I was at the commissary and Clark Gable saw me.
-Later that day, I got a call from my agent who told me that Gable had seen me and wanted me in his movie.
+I was at the commissary, and Clark Gable saw me.
+Later that day, I got a call from my agent; he told me that Gable had seen me, and wanted me in his movie.
 So they sent me the script, but my role of Peggy DeFore, a stripper, was much larger in the script than what it was in the movie, you know.
 They cut a lot of it out.

 “Teacher’s Pet” is also one of the few major features—’A movies’—that you appeared in, isn’t it?
 What’s in your opinion the difference between A and B movies?